awslabs/aws-encryption-sdk-specification/framework/raw-aes-keyring.md

 A UTF-8 encoded value that, together with the [key name](#key-name), identifies a particular [wrapping key](#wrapping-key).

-This value is also used for bookkeeping purposes, for example recorded in [keyring traces](structures.md#keyring-trace-2).
+This value is also used for bookkeeping purposes.

 ### Key Name

 A UTF-8 encoded value that, together with the [key namespace](#key-namespace), identifies a particular [wrapping key](#wrapping-key).

-This value is also used for bookkeeping purposes, for example recorded in [keyring traces](structures.md#keyring-trace-2).
+This value is also used for bookkeeping purposes.

 ### Wrapping Key